 - It’s a solid choice if bragging rights mean anything to you.
 In a 2020 study comparing the Smith machine vs. barbell bench press 6RM improvements, the Smith machine group reported a 5.7% greater boost after ten weeks.
 Feel free to boast on Snapchat about your record-setting 300-pound deadlift (just don’t mention it was on a Smith machine!).

-- The Smith machine is the closest alternative for just about every traditional barbell or Olympic bar exercise at Planet Fitness.
+- Smith machines are the closest alternative for just about every traditional barbell or Olympic bar exercise at Planet Fitness.
 When the gym crowd rushes in the late afternoon, you’ll be competing against those doing shrugs, squats, bench presses, and (*shudders*) biceps curls in the Smith machine.

 - The fixed vertical movement could create an over-reliance on the machine.
-Muscles that would normally stabilize your form play less of a role.
+The stabilizer muscles that control your form play less of a role.
 When you eventually transition over to “real” deadlifts, you’ll fall short of that impressive Planet Fitness deadlift PR.

 - The Smith machine’s bar never really rests on the floor as it would in your standard deadlift; it actually starts far too high at about mid-shin level.
 You could try to DIY a box at PF, but let’s be honest: you’ll look like a total jackass.